 Tropical Fruit Tart

-Puff pastry is one of our favorite freezer shortcuts -- especially when paired with sweet pineapple, tangy mango, and nutty coconut.
+Puff pastry is one of our favorite freezer shortcuts -- especially when paired in this tart with sweet pineapple, tangy mango, and nutty coconut.

 - Total Time: